albertogmdev/astro-template/README.md

-# astro-template
+# Astro and SASS template project

-Template for astro projects, including SASS files
+Template for astro projects, including SASS files and theme support